 US rapper Sean ‘Diddy’ Combs charged with sex trafficking, racketeering

-Unsealed federal indictment against hip-hop mogul says he ‘engaged in persistent and pervasive pattern of abuse’.
+Hip-hop mogul pleads not guilty after prosecutors say he ‘engaged in persistent and pervasive pattern of abuse’.

 A federal indictment against American rapper, music producer and fashion designer Sean “Diddy” Combs has been unsealed, showing the hip-hop artist is facing charges of sex trafficking and racketeering.

 The charges were revealed on Tuesday, a day after Combs was arrested in Manhattan following a six-month investigation by federal authorities.

+Combs, wearing a black T-shirt and grey sweatpants, pleaded not guilty to the charges during an initial court appearance in Manhattan on Tuesday afternoon.
+The judge is expected to decide whether Combs should remain in custody pending trial.

-The indictment said Combs “engaged in a persistent and pervasive pattern of abuse toward women and other individuals”.
+The indictment said the hip-hop mogul “engaged in a persistent and pervasive pattern of abuse toward women and other individuals”.

 That included years of engaging in threatening and coercive acts towards women “to fulfill his sexual desires, protect his reputation, and conceal his conduct”, the indictment said.